Dog Bite Lawyers

 Where a person is injured by a dog, though not bitten, this rule of strict liability does not apply.
 Instead, the injured person must prove that the dog owner was negligent and that damages were suffered in order to recover.

-If you are seriously injured by someone else's dog or other animal, contact the expert attorneys at Kessler, DiGiovanni & Jesuele, LLP - lawyers with the experience and legal skills needed to maximize compensation for a dog bite case, or any case involving a dangerous animal.
+If you are seriously injured by someone else's dog or other animal, contact the expert attorneys at Kessler, DiGiovanni & Jesuele, LLC - lawyers with the experience and legal skills needed to maximize compensation for a dog bite case, or any case involving a dangerous animal.
 Please do not hesitate to contact us immediately.

 Our attorneys can meet with you at home or in the hospital.
 We are available to meet by appointment on evenings and weekends.
 The initial consultation is free, and we do not charge a fee without recovering damages for you.